EldorZang/Advanced-Programming-2-Project/README.md

 JQuery, Bootstrap, React-Bootstrap and React-Router were used in this project.
 All can be installed with the command:

-`npm install react-bootstrap bootstrap react-router-dom jquery`
+`npm install react-bootstrap bootstrap react-router-dom jquery --save`

-(If the project has been already created before installing, these must be added - can be done with yarn:
-`yarn add react-bootstrap bootstrap react-router-dom jquery`)
 # Running
+1. Create a new project:

+`npx create-react-app projectname`

+2. Copy both src and public folders to project directory (over-write new files).
-In the project directory, you can run:
+3. In the project directory run:

 `npm start`

-Than navigate to [http://localhost:3000](http://localhost:3000) in order to view it in your browser.
+4. Navigate to [http://localhost:3000](http://localhost:3000) in order to view it in your browser.